JaredArz/Stochastic_MTJ_Model/README.md

 ### - [ ] VCMA MTJ
 ### - [ ] STT Stochastic Write MTJ

-## Working :
+## Working:
 ### - [X] Serial
 ### - [ ] Parallel

-## Fortran interface
+## Usage:
-navigate into the fortran_source directory and compile with:
+First, navigate into the fortran_source directory and compile with:
 ```
 cd ./fortran_source
 make
 ```
-The cpython binary this creates will compute the modified LLG code to pulse and relax an MTJ
+The fortran compiles into a cpython binary which can be imported as a module from python.
+This binary does the heavy lifting, computing the magnetization dynamics of an SOT stochastic MTJ via a modified LLG equation

 `interface_funcs.py` imports it as
 ```